 - 1 tablespoon each of chopped parsley, tarragon, and chives

 Preheat oven to 450°F. Position the whole chicken, breast-side up, on the rack in a roasting pan.
 Reach inside the bird, remove the small bag of giblets, and discard.
 Stuff the onion and lemon as deep inside the cavity as possible.

 Using a paper towel, pat the exterior of the chicken to remove as much moisture as possible from the skin.
 Use your hands to smear the butter in a thick layer all over the top, sides, and crevices of the bird.
 Sprinkle the salt over the buttered areas – you should have a visible crust of salt.

-Transfer the pan to the oven and roast, uncovered, for 1 hour or until a thermometer inserted into the thigh reads at least 165°F. Transfer the whole roasted chicken to a carving board an allow to rest for 10 minutes.
+Transfer the pan to the oven and roast, uncovered, for 1 hour or until a thermometer inserted into the thigh reads at least 165°F. Baste the chicken with the pan juices periodically during cooking.
+Transfer the whole roasted chicken to a carving board an allow to rest for 10 minutes.

 While resting, set the rack aside and place the roasting pan on the stove over medium-low heat to create the sauce.
 Add the shallots and butter and sauté for 3-5 minutes, stirring frequently to scrape up the brown bits and incorporate the juices.
 Position a fine mesh sieve over a small dish and carefully pour the mixture through the sieve to remove chunks.
 Add the herbs and a squeeze of fresh lemon juice to the filtered mixture, whisking to combine.

 Slice the chicken and serve with the warm herb sauce.